tkf/neorg/README.rst

-NEOrg - Numerical Simulation Organizer
+NEOrg - Numerical Experiment Organizer
 ======================================

 NEOrg is a wiki to organize your experimental data.